kubeflow/community/releases/handbook.md

 * Week 10 - (Community and Distribution testing starts) Users and distributions run their automated test suites and try to stay away from manual labor-intensive tests.
 * Week 11 - (Bug Fixing) - Discuss any potential blockers for the Release.
 * Week 12 - (Release) - Items to discuss: bug fixes required, release cut, documentation needed.
 - Manifests WG leads synchronizes and cut the release on Kubeflow Platform/Manifests.
+Following version format [semantic versioning](https://semver.org/)
 - The Release Manager is responsible for approving/reviewing the blog and slides announcing the release.

 ## People and Roles